AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-09-02-wordxplorer-update-6/wordxplorer-update-6.md

 ## New Name and Icon

-The name of the game has been updated from wordxplorer to WordExplorer.
+The name of the game has been updated from wordwhiz to WordXplorer.

-We’ve replaced the generic grey boxes with a vibrant, colorful icon that better reflects the fun and educational nature of WordExplorer.
+We’ve replaced the generic grey boxes with a vibrant, colorful icon that better reflects the fun and educational nature of WordXplorer.

 ![App_Icon](./app_icon.png)